Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 Code factories grow from a belief that developers perform better when directed as much as possible.

 Unfortunately this severely limits career growth and future prospects.
-Unlike sweatshops, however, they may be perfectly pleasant places to work, but they do share some common attributes.
+Unlike sweatshops, however, they may be pleasant places to work, if you don't mind the negative attributes that code factories share.

 ## How do you know if you work in a code factory?
 1. **Coding in the dark** - limited access to customers, closed door meetings, everything need to know etc.
 2. **Rubber stamping** - ideas from "above" are presented without alternatives, or opportunity for input.
 3. **Emphasis on getting 'done'** - projects have unexplained hard deadlines and no room for feedback loops.
 4. **Limited teamwork** - developers do not engage much with their peers.

+If 1 through 4 match a lot of what you experience, and it does upset you then read on.

 ## How to escape?
 Working in a code factory might make you think that top-down is the only way corporate software development